 TESTOSTERONE THERAPY, AND HOW IT WORKS

-After nearly eleven years in practice here’s what we can tell you about testosterone:
+After nearly 20 years in practice, here’s what we can tell you about testosterone:

-- Testosterone can’t make you and your partner fight less (unless your fighting has to do with a lack of sex).
+- It can’t make you and your partner fight less (unless your fighting has to do with a lack of sex)

-- Testosterone can’t work through past sexual abuse issues for you.
+- It can’t work through past sexual abuse issues for you

-- Testosterone can’t make you less angry at your partner.
+- It can’t make you less angry at your partner.

 The good news is that if the problem really is hormonal, or even partially hormonal, we see excellent results when we use testosterone.
 It is a useful tool for many of our patients because, let’s face it, no amount of therapy, sweet talk or good communication will really help your libido if you’re walking around with the hormonal profile of a 10 year old.
 You just won’t be interested in sex.

-Many women do not experience side effects from testosterone supplementation but if they do the side effects are usually reversible if the dosage is reduce or discontinued.
-The most common side effect that we see is hair growth which is usually only at the site of the testosterone gel application.
+Many women do not experience side effects from testosterone supplementation, but if they do, the side effects are usually reversible if the dosage is reduced or discontinued.
+The most common side effect that we see is hair growth, which is usually only at the site of the testosterone gel application.
 Some women may notice their leg or facial hair grows back a little faster.
 Other possible but rare side effects include acne, hair loss on head, increase in cholesterol, aggressive behavior, voice deepening and clitoral enlargement.
-Again these side effects are very rare and are more likely is a woman who use higher than normal doses of testosterone for a long period of time.
+Again these side effects are very rare and are more likely in a woman who uses higher than normal doses of testosterone for a long period of time.

 Many women are fearful of hormones and cancer.
 There is no direct link between testosterone supplementation and cancer.
 Several studies show testosterone to be breast protective.